 Times Beach: Route 66 State Park

 In 1983 the government paid $33 million to buy Times Beach and tear it down, and 15 years later the cleanup was declared complete.
-Four hundred acres of what was once Times Beach have since been reopened as the Route 66 State Park (636/938-7198, daily, free), north of I-44 exits 265 and 266, with hiking trails, river access, and a nice little museum on Times Beach and Route 66, housed in a 1930s roadhouse.
+The 419 ac (170 ha) of what was once Times Beach have since been reopened as the Route 66 State Park (636/938- 7198, daily, free), north of I-44 exits 265 and 266, with hiking trails, river access, and a nice little museum on Times Beach and Route 66, housed in a 1930s roadhouse.

 I-44: Eureka and Gray Summit

-A very different experience can be had at Gray Summit, just west of Six Flags, where the Missouri Botanical Garden tends to the magical Shaw Nature Reserve (636/451-3512, daily, $5), a 2,400-acre semi-wilderness of native plants, cultivated orchards, and wildflower meadows, just 40 miles from the Gateway Arch.
-And if you like animals, especially dogs and cats, you’ll want to check out the well-trained pets showcased across I-44 at Purina Farms (314/982-3232, Tues.-Sun.
+A different experience can be had in the town of Gray Summit, just west of Six Flags, at the magical Shaw Nature Reserve (636/577-9555, daily, $14), a 2,400-ac (971-ha) semi-wilderness of native plants, cultivated orchards, and wildflower meadows, just 40 mi (64 km) from the Gateway Arch.
+It’s tended by the Missouri Botanical Garden.
+If you like animals, especially dogs and cats, you’ll want to check out the well-trained pets showcased across I-44 at Purina Farms (314/982-3232, Tues.-Sun.
 May-Aug., Wed.-Mon.
 Mar.-Apr. and Sept.-Nov., free).
 Dogs catch Frisbees and do all sorts of amazing tricks, while cats sit there and look pretty.

-In between Six Flags and the Shaw Nature Reserve, Route 66 re-emerges from the shadows of I-44, winding through the hamlet of Pacific.
-West of Pacific, Route 66 climbs toward Gray Summit past the faded old Route 66 sign for the shuttered Diamonds Truck Stop and the long-gone Gardenway Motel.
+Between Six Flags and the Shaw Nature Reserve, Route 66 reemerges from the shadows of I-44, winding through the hamlet of Pacific.
+West of Pacific, Route 66 climbs toward Gray Summit past the faded old Route 66 sign for the shuttered Diamonds Truck Stop and long-gone Gardenway Motel.

-For most of the 30 miles between Gray Summit and Meramec Caverns, old Route 66 is overwhelmed by the I-44 freeway, so most Route 66 aficionados opt for the freeway and save their exploring for better stretches, like Devil’s Elbow.
+For most of the 30 mi (48 km) between Gray Summit and Meramec Caverns, old Route 66 is overwhelmed by the I-44 freeway, so most Route 66 aficionados opt for the freeway and save their exploring for better stretches, like Devil’s Elbow.